|

 1. What is the capital of England and the United Kingdom?

 2. Who was the founder of London?
-What was London's name then?
+What was London's

 3. What is the City?